xdmushui/partner-center-sdk/develop/partner-center-authentication.md

     string CustomerId = "<Customer tenant id>";
     ```

-6. When you run this sample project it will obtain the refresh token obtained during the partner consent process.
-Then it will request an access token on the partner's behalf to interact with the Partner Center SDK.
-Finally, it will request an access token on behalf of the specified customer to interact with Microsoft Graph in the context of the customer.
+6. When you run this sample project it obtains the refresh token obtained during the partner consent process.
+Then, it requests an access token to interact with the Partner Center SDK on the partner's behalf.
+Finally, it requests an access token to interact with Microsoft Graph on behalf of the specified customer.

 # [Java](#tab/java-csp-auth)

-1. Perform the partner consent process.
-If you have not done this, the follow the step documented [here](#tab/java-partner-consent).
+1. If you have not done so already, perform the [partner consent process](#tab/java-partner-consent).
 2. Clone the [Partner-Center-Java-Samples](https://github.com/Microsoft/Partner-Center-Java-Samples) repository using Visual Studio or the following command

     ```bash